 Once the canonical description is established, researchers can then proceed with the mechanism-based strategy.
 Researchers seek to see the mechanisms during the extreme dynamic event, to understand them through multiscale models, and to control them through synthesis and processing.
 Understanding the mechanisms through multiscale models provides the capability to define integrative experiments and to test the coupling of mechanisms.
 This information leads to validated models and codes, which feed back into the canonical model, by transitioning into Department of Defense (DoD) and Department of Energy (DoE) codes.
 Similarly, controlling the mechanism through synthesis and processing leads to newly designed materials for the canonical environment.
 Industry helps to determine the scale-up feasibility of these newly designed materials, which are then fed back to the experiments in the canonical modeling effort.

-Currently, the MEDE program examines one model material in each of the following materials classes: ceramics, composites, metals, and polymers.
+The MEDE program examined one model material in each of the following materials classes: ceramics, composites, metals, and polymers.
 The discoveries and insights developed can be used for other materials in the same class.
-Collaborative research within each material system is planned, executed and overseen by a Collaborative Materials Research Group or CMRG.
-Thus there are three CMRGs: the Ceramics CMRG, the Composites CMRG, and the Metals CMRG.
+Collaborative research within each material system was planned, executed and overseen by a Collaborative Materials Research Group or CMRG.
+Thus, there are three CMRGs: the Ceramics CMRG, the Composites CMRG, and the Metals CMRG.
 The role of the CMRG is to coordinate and oversee all research within the Consortium on that material system, to ensure that there is appropriate communication between experimental, modeling and processing activities.
 Additionally, there are integrative research activities which cross-cut multiple CMRGs.